 - What to Put On A Vision Board: How to Create the Ultimate Dream Board

-- Set yourself up for success by eliminating distractions.
+My phone is my number one distraction.
 Notifications, text alerts, and phone calls can disrupt your workflow.
-Use the airplane mode feature on your phone.
+Use the airplane mode feature on your phone to silence calls while you’re working on tasks.

 - Time Management: block out time to focus on projects.
 That way, you don’t spend too long working on one thing.

-- Make a decision on what projects need to be organized first.
+- Decide what projects need to be done first.
 I like to batch schedule social media content to save time.
 I use Planoly, Buffer, and Hootsuite.

 3) Connect with yourself

-When I’m working from home, I look forward to getting out and moving my body.
+When I’m working from home, I look forward to getting outside and moving my body.
 It gives me a chance to focus on other things besides work and listen to a podcast to learn something new.
-If you don’t belong to a gym, go for a bike ride, take a walk or use the down dog app to take a yoga class.
-Spend some time outdoors to recenter especially if you’re feeling like you’re in a productivity slump.
+If you don’t belong to a gym, go for a bike ride, walk or use the down dog app to take a yoga class.
+Spend some time outdoors to recenter especially if you’re feeling like you need to take a break.

 When creating a to-do list, try to carve out blocks of time for each task.
 This will keep you from spending too much time on one thing.
-I use Asana and Monday.com to keep track of assignments, deadlines and it helps me stay organized.
+I use Asana to keep track of assignments and deadlines.

 You can also try to set several alarms on your phone as a reminder to move on to the next project.
 That way, you don’t spend too much time on one thing while neglecting your other responsibilities.
 Do what works best for you.